Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ### Logging of critical errors

-For Version 4 and up Critical Errors are logged before firing the handler action.
+For Version 4 and up Critical Errors are logged inside the critical error action.
+This means that if you replace the Critical Error in these versions you should also write the log entry.

 <!-- import DefaultCriticalErrorActionLogging -->

 NOTE:  Version 3 does not write a log entry as part of default Critical Error handler.
 This is done high up the stack in the location where the exception occurs.
 It is for this reason that the `Exception` instance is not passed to the Critical Error handler.
+So it is optional to write a log entry when replacing the Critical Error in Version 3.

 ## Custom handling